Working in New Zealand: Is it easy to get a job? (Plus, 7 other questions)

 In our experience, most people need a job offer to get to the required 160 points.

-The essential skills visa does require a job offer.
-You cannot apply for it without a job.
-If you’re moving over as the partner of a New Zealander or a work visa holder, you won’t need a job before you move to New Zealand.
+Other than that, if you’re moving over as the partner of a New Zealander or a work visa holder, you won’t need a job before you move.

 8. How do I find a job in New Zealand?